 Winter tends to weigh us down.
-We want to move as slow as a sloth but work, school and family pressures don’t allow us to slow the pace.
+We want to move as slow as a sloth, but work and family pressures don’t allow us to slow the pace.
 How can we combat the dreaded doldrums?
 Everything we need to lighten up is found in the produce aisle.

-Broccoli consumption has increased over 940 percent over the last 25 years.
-It could be because broccoli contains a good amount of protein and is one of the richest vegetable sources of calcium, iron and magnesium.
-Moreover, broccoli also boasts good amounts of vitamins A and contains more vitamin C than an orange!
+Broccoli consumption has increased more than 940 percent over the last 25 years.
+It could be because broccoli contains a ample amounts of protein and is one of the richest vegetable sources of calcium, iron and magnesium.
+Moreover, broccoli boasts substantial amounts of vitamin A and contains more vitamin C than an orange!

-Do you need more convincing to serve mini trees at dinner this week?
+Need more reasons to to serve these mini trees at dinner this week?
 Look at these five amazing facts on the cleansing cruciferous:

 2. Broccoli is loaded with fibre.
-Foods high in fibre and nutrients can help weight loss efforts by increasing the feeling of being full, thereby eating less.
+Foods high in fibre and nutrients can help weight-loss efforts by increasing the feeling of being full, thereby helping us eating less.
 Fibre is also necessary to “soak-up” the toxins dumped into the intestines by the liver.
-Without fibre, the toxins are reabsorbed into our bodies wreaking havoc on our systems.
+Without fibre, the toxins are reabsorbed into our bodies, wreaking havoc on our systems.

 4. Broccoli is a good source of many of the B vitamins.
-Broccoli is excellent for women that are currently on or have previously used oral contraceptives (the birth control pill).
+Broccoli is excellent for women who are currently on or have previously used oral contraceptives.
 Oral contraceptives are proven to dramatically reduce levels of circulating B vitamins in the body.
 The B complex vitamins are required for a number of metabolic reactions in the body including fat and carbohydrate metabolism for proper energy production.

-5. Broccoli can stop replication of colon cancer cells.
+5. Broccoli may stop replication of colon-cancer cells.
 The beautiful green colour of broccoli can be attributed to its high chlorophyll content.
-Chlorophyll helps to alkalize the body and has the ability to stop replication of colon cancer cells by arresting the cells abnormal cycle.
+Chlorophyll helps to alkalize the body and may stop the replication of colon-cancer cells by arresting the cells’ abnormal cycle.

 Creamy broccoli lentil soup